 Content planning can become a daunting task without a proper content marketing template.
 If you do not have deadlines in place, you tend to work at your own pace, often missing timelines.
 To stay on track and get work done on time, it is vital to have an editorial calendar template to help teams function better.
 When you have clear deadlines along with a proper tool for enforcing them, you get more work done on time.

 Helps with team collaboration

 According to Matt Solar, nDash.co, “Don’t put yourself in a position to be the only source of idea generation.
 Enable other team members or freelance subject matter experts to help you with the ideation of content marketing.”

-An editorial calendar helps to encourage your team to contribute actively and collaborate in the ideation process.
-It also helps keep everyone well informed about different content tasks, deadlines, clients, and other important things related to the content process.
+An editorial content calendar helps to encourage your team to contribute actively and collaborate in the ideation process.
+It also helps keep everyone informed about different content tasks, deadlines, clients, and other essential content processes.

-Using an editorial calendar template, you can easily plan your content topics and assign them to your team members.
-When you outline tasks and assign them, you can meet your goals and stay in line with your strategies.
+You can easily plan your content topics and assign them to your team members using an editorial calendar template.
+When you outline tasks and give them, you can meet your goals and stay aligned with your strategies.

-One of the best things about using an editorial calendar is that it aids in reusing your old content.
+One of the best things about using a content editorial calendar is that it aids in reusing your old content.
 So, when you have similar topics to produce, you can reuse and update your old content instead of starting from scratch.
-If a particular topic is still trending or is relevant after a year, you can re-post that piece again.
+If a particular case is still trending or is relevant after a year, you can re-post that piece again.
 Also, if you decide to recycle your content, you can just improve the writing to save time and effort.